-- 10.1 Government securities distributors must report their aggregate net positions in the auctioned security to the Bank of Canada when submitting their own bids or bids on behalf of their customers.
-Their net positions must be reported, regardless of whether they are long or short positions. - 10.2 Government securities distributors are responsible for ensuring that their customers are informed that they must report their net positions either indirectly through the government securities distributor or directly to the Bank of Canada before their bids are included in an auction. - 10.3 Each bidder is required to re-submit its position if it changes by more than \$25 million before the bidding deadline. - 10.4 Government securities distributors are required to provide net positions on their own behalf and on behalf of customers when the Bank of Canada conducts a spot verification of net positions after an auction.
+- 8.1 Government securities distributors must report their aggregate net positions in the auctioned security to the Bank of Canada when submitting their own bids or bids on behalf of their customers.
+Their net positions must be reported, regardless of whether they are long or short positions.
+If no net position is reported, the competitive bid will be rejected automatically - 8.2 Government securities distributors are responsible for informing their customers that customers must report their net positions either indirectly through the government securities distributor or directly to the Bank of Canada before their bids are included in an auction. - 8.3 Prior to the bidding deadline, each bidder must re-submit its net position if it changes by more than \$25 million.
+After the bidding deadline, no bidder may re-submit or modify its net position except for government securities distributors who may re-submit or modify their net positions up to 15 minutes after the bidding deadline if: (1) a trade close to the bidding deadline causes their net position to change by more than \$25 million, (2) the change could not reasonably be reported before the bidding deadline, and (3) the change does not modify the auction limit of the government securities distributor.
+It is the responsibility of the government securities distributor to contact the Auction Manager on the day of the auction and provide reasons in support of its resubmission or modification of its net position after the bidding deadline. - 8.4 Government securities distributors are required to provide net positions on their own behalf and on behalf of customers when the Bank of Canada conducts a spot verification of net positions after an auction.